rasheethkar/salisyb/README.md

 ## 👨‍💻 Who Am I?

 Crafting digital experiences by day, building communities by night.
-I'm a full-stack developer passionate about creating software that makes a difference, sharing knowledge, and bringing people together through technology.
+I'm a full-stack developer passionate about creating software that makes a difference, sharing knowledge and bringing people together through technology.

 ```javascript
 const salis = {